 oracle user.
 For Windows operating systems, this requires that you change the user account from LocalSystem to a local, unprivileged user for the

-Note:The following instructions assume that you have performed steps 1 through 5 in the section "Modifying Configuration of External Procedures for Higher Security" and the procedure described in "Default Configuration for External Procedures" section in Oracle Database Net Services Administrator's Guide.
+Note:The following instructions assume that you have performed steps 1 through 5 in the section "Modifying Configuration of External Procedures for Higher Security" in Oracle Database Net Services Administrator's Guide.

 To change the listener account: